filip-jezek/filip-jezek.github.io/_2015-03/PyFMI.md

 ---
 ![Jmodelica](https://www.modelica.org/publications/newsletters/2015-1/images/PyFMI_picture.png)

 We are happy to announce the release of PyFMI 2.2!
 PyFMI comes with support for working with FMI 1.0 and 2.0, both Model-Exchange and Co-Simulation.
-With PyFMI�s companion package Assimulo, FMUs are simulated with a wide range of quality integration algorithms, including CVode from the Sundials suite, Radau and Implicit/Explicit Euler.
+With PyFMI’s companion package Assimulo, FMUs are simulated with a wide range of quality integration algorithms, including CVode from the Sundials suite, Radau and Implicit/Explicit Euler.

 For this release we are glad to announce the following highlights: